 Curator, writer, institutional director, cultural agitator (Paris, Beijing) – these are just a few of the roles played by Jérôme Sans.
 As one of the most unconventional, creative curators of his generation, Sans is known for an idiosyncratic and pioneering approach to the presentation, discussion and exhibition of contemporary art.
 Sans has curated seminal exhibitions around the world and is internationally renowned for his ability to reimagine cultural institutions.
 He is the co-founder and former director of Palais de Tokyo in Paris, former director of the Ullens Center for Contemporary Art in Beijing (UCCA), and former creative director and editor-in-chief of L’Officiel Art.
 Currently, Sans is the artistic director of the Rives de Saône-River Movie in Lyon and co-founder of Perfect Crossovers, Ltd., a Beijing-based cultural consultancy.

-Skira Rizzoli will publish a 14- page catalogue featuring an interview with Peter Marino and Jérôme Sans, and an introduction by Bass Museum of Art Executive Director and Chief Curator Silvia Karman Cubiñá.
-The catalogue will retail for $50.
+Skira Rizzoli will publish a 148- page catalogue featuring an interview with Peter Marino and Jérôme Sans, and an introduction by Bass Museum of Art Executive Director and Chief Curator Silvia Karman Cubiñá.

 Detail from Manolo Yllera, Peter Marino’s Double Portrait, 2013.Photo: Courtesy of Manolo Yllera.Artwork in Background © DamienHirst And Science Ltd. All RightsReserved / Dacs, London / Ars, NY 2014